0xc0170/mbed-os/docs/design-documents/tools/cmake.md

 ### 1. Mbed OS `CMakeLists.txt` Entry Point

-The main CMakeList file in the Mbed OS repository contains boilerplate required to build Mbed OS.
-It describes the Mbed OS tree and provides all the options we have in Mbed OS.
+The `CMakeLists.txt` entry point in the root of the Mbed OS repository contains the top level build specification for Mbed OS.
+This file also includes the auto generated `mbed_config.cmake` script, which is created by `mbed-tools`.

 This is not intended to be included by an application.